WestonThayer/Bloks/README.md

 Finder/File Explorer may ask you for adminsitrator permission to copy to those folders.
 To uninstall, simply delete the files you copied.

+Get started by opening a document in Illustrator and going to *Window > Extensions > Bloks*.
+Select two or more objects to create a BlokGroup.

 ## Tutorial

 For a quick introduction to how Bloks works, download [BloksTutorial.ai](https://github.com/WestonThayer/Bloks/blob/master/sample-files/BloksTutorial.ai?raw=true).
 There are a few more [sample files](https://github.com/WestonThayer/Bloks/tree/master/sample-files) as well.